-CFN is pleased to announce our 13th annual Conservation Finance Boot Camp will be held June 24-28th, 2019, at Portland State University in Portland, OR.
+CFN is pleased to announce our 13th annual Boot Camp will be held June 24-28th, 2019, at Portland State University in Portland, OR.
 The Boot Camp is a week-long, intensive training course to help mid-career professionals utilize innovative and effective financing strategies for land and resource conservation, restoration, and stewardship.

 Who should apply?